bibhudh/tech-comm-prac/README.md

 ### Gist example

-This is a gist example of a short code [code](https://gist.github.com/bibhudh/a32cee1b1b195d1c7a1f139fdb63155b)
+This is a gist example of a short [code](https://gist.github.com/bibhudh/a32cee1b1b195d1c7a1f139fdb63155b)